Study

 Survival_Radiation

-161 DGRP lines 148 available 9 genotyped 4 unavailable
+161 DGRP lines 4 unavailable 148 available 9 genotyped

 DGRP_021 DGRP_026 DGRP_028 DGRP_038 DGRP_040 DGRP_041 DGRP_042 DGRP_045 DGRP_057 DGRP_059 DGRP_069 DGRP_073 DGRP_075 DGRP_083 DGRP_085 DGRP_088 DGRP_091 DGRP_093 DGRP_101 DGRP_105 DGRP_109 DGRP_129 DGRP_136 DGRP_138 DGRP_142 DGRP_149 DGRP_153 DGRP_158 DGRP_161 DGRP_176 DGRP_177 DGRP_181 DGRP_195 DGRP_208 DGRP_217 DGRP_227 DGRP_228 DGRP_229 DGRP_233 DGRP_235 DGRP_237 DGRP_239 DGRP_256 DGRP_272 DGRP_280 DGRP_287 DGRP_301 DGRP_303 DGRP_304 DGRP_309 DGRP_310 DGRP_313 DGRP_317 DGRP_318 DGRP_320 DGRP_321 DGRP_325 DGRP_332 DGRP_338 DGRP_350 DGRP_352 DGRP_356 DGRP_357 DGRP_358 DGRP_359 DGRP_362 DGRP_365 DGRP_367 DGRP_370 DGRP_371 DGRP_373 DGRP_374 DGRP_375 DGRP_377 DGRP_378 DGRP_379 DGRP_380 DGRP_381 DGRP_383 DGRP_386 DGRP_391 DGRP_392 DGRP_398 DGRP_399 DGRP_405 DGRP_406 DGRP_409 DGRP_426 DGRP_427 DGRP_437 DGRP_439 DGRP_440 DGRP_443 DGRP_461 DGRP_491 DGRP_492 DGRP_502 DGRP_508 DGRP_509 DGRP_513 DGRP_517 DGRP_531 DGRP_535 DGRP_554 DGRP_555 DGRP_563 DGRP_589 DGRP_595 DGRP_639 DGRP_642 DGRP_646 DGRP_703 DGRP_705 DGRP_707 DGRP_712 DGRP_714 DGRP_716 DGRP_721 DGRP_727 DGRP_730 DGRP_732 DGRP_737 DGRP_738 DGRP_757 DGRP_761 DGRP_765 DGRP_774 DGRP_776 DGRP_783 DGRP_786 DGRP_787 DGRP_790 DGRP_796 DGRP_799 DGRP_801 DGRP_802 DGRP_804 DGRP_805 DGRP_808 DGRP_810 DGRP_812 DGRP_818 DGRP_820 DGRP_822 DGRP_832 DGRP_837 DGRP_852 DGRP_855 DGRP_857 DGRP_859 DGRP_861 DGRP_879 DGRP_882 DGRP_887 DGRP_890 DGRP_892 DGRP_894 DGRP_897 DGRP_907 DGRP_908 DGRP_911